umairayub79/MaDialog/README.md

 - min SDK 16
 - written in Java
-- simple beautiful dialogs with image support
+- simple beautiful dialogs with image and GIF support

 ## Installation
 Add this into your project's root build.gradle file